markmelling/rl_collab-compet/Report.md

 ## Learning Algorithms

 There are two learning algorithms implemented, Deep Deterministic Policy Gradient and Twin Delayed Deep Deterministic

+Initially DDPG was attempted, but this failed to 'solve' the environment in the length of training carried out.

 ### Deep Deterministic Policy Gradient
 Deep Deterministic Policy Gradient is a model-free, off-policy algorithm for learning continuous actions.
 It combines Deterministic Policy Gradient and Deep Q-Network.